-Fugitive emissions from this equipment is not to exceed 5% opacity.
-Collected ash from this process is wetted and stored in an enclosed building.
+Fugitive emissions from ash storage and handling are not to exceed 5% opacity.
 Compliance with this is through non-Method 9 certified emission observations that are to be performed at least once daily.
-Records of these observations are to be kept.
-These records are kept electronically and were reviewed.
-Non-certified visible emission readings are taken at least six times daily and recorded.
+Records of these observations are kept electronically and were reviewed.
+Readings are taken at least twice daily and recorded.
+The form used lists any activities performed and also contains a comment section for any issues noted.
+Any issues noted are immediately brought to the attention of plant management and resolved.
 The last 12 months of these records appeared readily available for review.
-Two dates, 11/13/20 and 1/24/21 were selected at random to review in detail.
-The required records on those days were being kept and appeared complete.
+Three random days were reviewed.
+These records on those days were being kept and appeared complete.
 No records were noted where the opacity was greater than 5%.
-During the inspection, no visible emissions were noted from the building housing the ash.
-Housekeeping around the building appeared very good.

-The ash handling system is not to be operated unless the wetting system is operating.
+The ash handling system is not to be operated unless the wetting (conditioning) system is operating.
 At the time of the inspection, this system was in operation.